The Baum-Connes and the Mishchenko-Kasparov assembly maps for group extensions: Introduction

 \subsection{Strategies of the proofs}

 Let us briefly summarize the strategies to proving our main results.
-The crucial ingredients of the proofs are three variations of equivariant localization algebras, Mayer--Vietoris six-term exact sequence, the imprimitivity theorem and the quantitative $K$-theory.
+The crucial ingredients of the proofs are three new variations of equivariant localization algebras, Mayer--Vietoris six-term exact sequence, the imprimitivity theorem and the quantitative $K$-theory.

-The proof of Theorem \ref{first-main-thm-intro} can be divided into the following three steps. \begin{enumerate} \item [\textbf{step} $1_{1}$:] For a direct product $N\times G$, by introducing a notion of \textit{equivariant localization algebra along $P_{k}(N)$ with coefficients} (see Definition \ref{Def-loc-along}), the Baum--Connes assembly map with coefficients for $N\times G$ can be broken into a localized Baum--Connes assembly map with coefficients for $G$ and a Baum--Connes assembly map with coefficients for $N$ (see Subsection \ref{Subsection-prod}). \item [\textbf{step} $2_{1}$:] Under the assumption that $F\times G$ satisfies the Baum--Connes conjecture with coefficients for any finite subgroup $F$ of $N$, we prove that the localized Baum--Connes assembly map with coefficients for $G$ is an isomorphism by a Mayer--Vietoris argument (see Proposition \ref{Lem-Key}).
-Consequently, Theorem \ref{first-main-thm-intro} is proved for the case of direct products (see Theorem \ref{main-thm1}). \item [\textbf{step} $3_{1}$:] By using the imprimitivity theorem (see Proposition \ref{Prop-Green-impri}), we can transform Theorem \ref{first-main-thm-intro} for group extensions to the case of direct products (see Subsection \ref{Subsection-Green}).
+The proofs of Theorem \ref{first-main-thm-intro} and Theorem \ref{second-main-thm-intro} are similar and both of them are inspired by the method of J. Chabert, S. Echterhoff and H. Oyono-Oyono developed in \cite{CEO-2004} and \cite{Oyono-BC-extensions}.
+Here we just summarize the proof of Theorem \ref{first-main-thm-intro} as the following three steps. \begin{enumerate} \item [\textbf{step} $1_{a}$:] For a direct product $N\times G$, by introducing a notion of \textit{equivariant localization algebra along $P_{k}(N)$ with coefficients} (see Definition \ref{Def-loc-along}), the Baum--Connes assembly map with coefficients for $N\times G$ can be broken into a localized Baum--Connes assembly map with coefficients for $G$ and a Baum--Connes assembly map with coefficients for $N$.
+Namely, we have the following commutative diagram (see Subsection \ref{Subsection-prod}):

+\item [\textbf{step} $2_{a}$:] Under the assumption that $F\times G$ satisfies the Baum--Connes conjecture with coefficients for any finite subgroup $F$ of $N$, we prove that the localized Baum--Connes assembly map with coefficients for $G$ is an isomorphism by a Mayer--Vietoris argument (see Proposition \ref{Lem-Key}).
+Consequently, Theorem \ref{first-main-thm-intro} is proved for the case of direct products (see Theorem \ref{main-thm1}). \item [\textbf{step} $3_{a}$:] By using the imprimitivity theorem (see Proposition \ref{Prop-Green-impri}), we can transform Theorem \ref{first-main-thm-intro} for group extensions to the case of direct products (see Subsection \ref{Subsection-Green}).
 Thus, we complete the proof of Theorem \ref{first-main-thm-intro} by the above step. \end{enumerate}